 Best Upscale – Topolopompo is an Asian-fusion upscale restaurant.
 It is omakase-style, meaning the chef chooses the dishes for you!
 Another gastronomic experience can be found at OCD Restaurant, which offers a tasting menu served in front of an open kitchen.

 Best Coffee Shops – In Tel Aviv, there is no shortage of coffee shops and cafes.
-The best cafes in Tel Aviv for a strong cup of coffee include Nahat, Cafelix, Origem, and Mae.
+The best cafes in Tel Aviv for a strong cup of coffee include Nahat, Cafelix, Origem, HOC House of Coffee, and Mae.
 Of course, you also shouldn’t visit Tel Aviv without enjoying this classic treat — an iced (blended) coffee from Aroma!
 (Kind of like what Starbucks is to the US.)

 * Indicates kosher however please confirm certificates before dining as information may change.